-Opening details will differ across the country.
+Openings and services differ across the country.
 Please check the Parks Canada national information portal dedicated to COVID-19 for regular updates.

 Important information about your visit to the Carillon Canal National Historic Site

-What’s open (updated June 1, 2020)
+What’s open (updated May 20, 2022)

-Lockage and mooring
+- Lockage and mooring;